Recent Publication -

 Use Planning Online to find and view details of all planning applications and decisions in Northern Ireland.

 CAUTION - Users please take care when searching by District Council.
 All applications from 01/04/2015 have reference numbers with the 11 new Council District codes.
-Decisions for Applications made before that date will continue to use reference numbers with the old (26 District) codes.
+Decisions for Applications made before that date will continue to use reference numbers with the 26 previous District codes.
+Separate searches using both new and old Districts are required to find results for the different time periods.

 Any problems with the weekly updates or missing data are reported in News section on this page.